The Future of Blogging (9 predictions + how I’m preparing)

 Build Personal Brand

 Building my personal brand is my main focus.
-Blogging is one way I’m doing this.
+And blogging is one main way I’m doing this.

 So here are some things I’m focusing on: